percepio/Tracealyzer-STM32CubeIDE-SWO/README.md

 This example project shows how to use Tracealyzer with the STLINK v3 to stream TraceRecorder data with good performance on STM32 microcontrollers.
-In our experiments, trace data can be streamed at over 600 KB/s, and for over 10 minutes without losing a single byte.
+In our experiments, trace data can be streamed at 600-700 KB/s, and typically for over 10 minutes without losing a single byte.

-The project is for the [B-U585I-IOT02A](https://www.st.com/en/evaluation-tools/b-u585i-iot02a.html) board but can easily be replicated for other STM32 devices using cores like Arm Cortex-M3, M4, M7, M33 and above.
+The project is for the [B-U585I-IOT02A](https://www.st.com/en/evaluation-tools/b-u585i-iot02a.html) board and uses the integrated STLINK v3 on the board.
+This setup can easily be replicated for other STM32 devices using STLINK debug probes on cores like Arm Cortex-M3, M4, M7, M33 and above.
+The STLINK v2 is also supported in theory, but only supports SWO speeds up to 2 MHz which limits the applicability for RTOS tracing.

 [Percepio TraceRecorder](https://github.com/percepio/TraceRecorderSource) supports various popular real-time operating systems such as FreeRTOS and Zephyr, as well as bare metal applications.